adrienycart/MLM_decoding/README.md

 python evaluate.py MLMs/scheduled/quant/best_model.ckpt-1194 data/test --step quant -wm weight_models/models/pm.quant-sched.pkl
 ```

-**Important** The results with 16th-note timesteps will be identical to those in the paper.
+**Important**: The results with 16th-note timesteps will be identical to those in the paper.
 For the 40ms timestep, we use an additional post-processing step to remove short gaps.
 To do this, run evaluate.py with `--save output_path`, and then evaluate with: `python evaluate_load.py output_path data/test --gap`

 ## Starting from Scratch